-The FY 2026 Annual Plan is the first Annual Plan to fall under the 2023 Coastal Master Plan, which was unanimously approved by the Louisiana Legislature in spring 2023.
-The 2023 Coastal Master Plan reflects a dynamic landscape that has faced major storms and accounts for completed coastal projects since the last Coastal Master Plan update in 2017.
+The FY 2026 Annual Plan is the second Annual Plan to fall under the 2023 Coastal Master Plan, which was unanimously approved by the Louisiana Legislature in spring 2023.
+The 2023 Coastal Master Plan reflects a dynamic landscape that has faced major storms and accounts for all coastal projects that have been completed since the last Coastal Master Plan update in 2017.